Nothing OS: Nothing OS 3.0

 Nothing OS 3.0 was released on 19 December 2024 based on Android 15, new features include shared widgets, Nothing Gallery, and improved quick settings.
 The update came pre-installed on the Phone 3a/3a Pro.

-Nothing OS 4.0 Beta
+Nothing OS 4.0

-Nothing OS 4.0 Beta was released on 1 October 2025 for the Nothing Phone (2), (2a) series, and the (3), and released on 24 October 2025 for the (3a) series based on Android 16.
+Nothing OS 4.0 was released on 1 October 2025 for the Nothing Phone (2), (2a) series, and the (3), and released on 24 October 2025 for the (3a) series based on Android 16.
 Refined UI elements bring smoother animations and a deeper "Extra Dark Mode" for a cleaner, more fluid experience.
 The update improves multitasking with an enhanced "Pop-up View" that allows for quick switching between two floating apps.
 A new lock screen feature called "Lock Glimpse" provides dynamically curated wallpapers and personalized content.
 The TrueLens Engine upgrades the camera and gallery apps with new controls, a "Stretch" preset developed with photographer Jordan Hemingway, and a more intuitive layout.
 System performance is also enhanced, with faster app launch times, better connectivity, and improved responsiveness.

+Nothing OS 5.0

+Nothing OS 5.0 was announced on 25 August 2026 for the Nothing Phone (3), (2a) series, (4a) series, (3a) series, (4B), and CMF Phone 2 Pro.
+It's set to begin it's Open Beta on 26 August 2026 for the Phone 3 with more phones being added later.